The Tripper

-The Tripper is a 2006 American comedy slasher film directed by David Arquette, and starring Jaime King, Thomas Jane and Lukas Haas.
+The Tripper is a 2006 American comedy slasher film directed by David Arquette.
+Starring Jaime King, Thomas Jane and Lukas Haas and follows a group of hippies at a music festival who get stalked by a madman dressed up like Ronald Reagan.

-The film, Arquette's directorial debut, is about a group of hippies at a music festival who get stalked by a madman dressed up like Ronald Reagan.
+The film, Arquette's directorial debut.
 The film took inspiration from Reagan's opposition to the environmental movement.
 Reagan's defunding of mental institutions through the Mental Health Systems Act of 1980 is a major plot point, as the killer is one of the mental patients released due to the effects of the Act.
 Arquette intended the film to be a commentary on the policies of the Reagan Era.

 Plot

 In 1967, a young boy is watching a news report on TV of then-governor of California Ronald Reagan railing against the environmentalist movement.
 The boy's father, a local logger named Dylan Riggs, faces resistance from a group of tree-hugging hippies who will not allow him to clear the forest, despite how he needs the money to buy medicine for his ailing wife.
 A standoff between Dylan and the hippies ensues, following which Dylan's disturbed son takes a chainsaw to the neck of one of the protesters.
 The son is taken to a mental institution.

 39 years later, a group of friends - Joey, Ivan, Samantha, Linda, Jade, and Jack - are driving through the woods to the American Free Love Festival (a modern-day Woodstock festival) for a weekend of debauchery.
 During the journey, the group stops at a gas station to pick up supplies, only to run into a group of older hooligans who begin threatening them.
 A fight ensues which sees an older man named Gus breaking the arm of one of the hooligans.

 Meanwhile, Frank Baker, the organizer of the event, is preparing for the festival, despite local police officer Buzz Hall reminding him that a girl had died at the one held the previous year.
 The festival begins anyway, but one festival-goer gets killed by an unseen figure after wandering into the woods by himself.
 The next day, Linda and Joey head off into the woods by themselves to have sex, only to be ambushed by the hooligans with paintball guns.
 Suddenly, a man dressed like Ronald Reagan appears and murders all five of them.